-30 Stuart Street is important in demonstrating the pattern of Brisbane's history being built under the Anzac Cottage Scheme to provide accommodation for the families of Queensland enlisted soldiers or sailors who died in the First World War.
-These houses were funded with the proceeds of Golden Casket draws three, four and five.
+32 Stuart Street is important in demonstrating the pattern of Brisbane's history, built under the Anzac Cottage Scheme to provide accommodation for the families of Queensland enlisted soldiers or sailors who died in the First World War.
+These houses were funded with the proceeds of the Queensland lottery, draws three, four and five.

-Rarity CRITERION B
+Rarity

-The place demonstrates rare, uncommon or endangered aspects of the city's or local area's cultural heritage
+CRITERION B

-As a rare aspect of Brisbane's cultural heritage as one of only a few surviving Anzac Cottages, built under the Anzac Cottage Scheme.
+The place demonstrates rare, uncommon or endangered aspects of the city's or local area's cultural heritage as a rare aspect of Brisbane's cultural heritage as one of only a few surviving Anzac Cottages, built under the Anzac Cottage Scheme.